-The study of system development project of Hotel Online Reservation System reveals a need for a hotel organization to utilize a computer system.
-A system, which automates the front desk and reservation process, offers users a great deal of benefit, comparing to the manual system.
-A clear tangible benefit that a hotel organization will receive from using a computer system is reducing the cost of manpower.
+The study of system development project of Web-based Resorts Reservation System for Travel Agent reveals a need for a agent resorts organization to utilize a computer system.
+A system, which automates the reservation process, offers users a great deal of benefit, comparing to the manual system.
+A clear tangible benefit that a agent resorts organization will receive from using a computer system is reducing the cost of manpower.
 The computerized system also provides a lot of intangible benefits, in term of data accuracy, data security, efficiency and control, to the organization.
 Moreover, tasks, which are tedious, complex and repetitive, can be eliminated.

-After the proposed system has been converted to the existing system, and place into the operattion, the degree of achievements has arisen from gaining the benefit derived from the new system in comparison to the existing system as the following:
+After the proposed system has been converted to the existing system, and place into the operation, the degree of achievements has arisen from gaining the benefit derived from the new system in comparison to the existing system as the following: